-The modern architects of representative government eventually came to recognize that parties were a permanent feature of political life.
-Yet they feared that partisans motivated by irrational passions or narrow self-interest would paralyze and demolish constitutional government.
-In fifthcentury Athens, the perceived threat to self-government arose from those whose political influence did not depend on the demos.
+WHY ANCIENT OPPOSITION MATTERS: THE IDEOLOGICAL APPROACH TO LEGITIMATE OPPOSITION arose from those whose political influence did not depend on the demos.
 We must, of course, acknowledge the gulf separating the ancient and modern political scenes.
 Modern politics is waged by large organizations, whether political parties or even militaries, and the variety of issues a government must address is vast.
 Governance is a veritable profession, distinguished from other discrete careers.
 And Athenian political life was given shape by a complex popular morality, a popular morality that differs significantly from our own (Dover 1974).
 But the ancient and modern approaches to opposition are connected by the idea that political competition is valuable and should be encouraged despite the fact that certain forms of rivalry might threaten self-rule.
 If persuasive, this conclusion should alter our basic conceptions of the practice.
 In this section and the next, I illustrate how acknowledging the Athenians' status-based model of legitimate opposition can alter our view of two contemporary debates: whether political parties should be banned because of their member's views and how to renew the American campaign finance system.